Optimising the four assets of your recruitment agency for growth

 - Placing into a niche market, or sourcing for a specialised role

 - Working high volume/low margin, or low volume/high-value roles

-To improve performance you have to be accurately measuring the right activity.
-The elements above will allow agencies to set personal, accurate and achievable targets that can transform KPIs into an optimisation tool instead of an untrusted whipping stick.
+To improve performance, you have to accurately measure the right activity.
+The elements above will allow agencies to set personal, accurate, and achievable targets that can transform KPIs into an optimisation tool instead of an untrusted whipping stick.

-It’s then up to agencies to incentivise this process with recognition, rewards and the insights to upskill.
+It’s then up to agencies to incentivise this process with recognition, rewards, and insights to upskill.
 By communicating performance data visibly and directly with consultants, you will motivate them to drive their success.

 Now let’s consider the clients you are engaging.